 That figure fell to $237,000 for investors who waited until 35 to start investing and $128,000 for those who waited until age 45.

 Not maximizing the match: If you work for a company that offers a 401(k) program, you need to participate in it.
-These programs offer a relatively pain-free way to build your retirement savings over time.
-Don't make the mistake too many young workers make, though: Maximize your employer's match.
-If you do not, you'll miss those extra dollars when retirement arrives.
+These programs provide a relatively pain-free way to build your retirement savings over time.
+Don't make the mistake many young workers make, though: Maximize your employer's match.
+If you do not, you will miss those extra dollars when retirement arrives.

 Running up debts: It is easy to run up credit card debt.
-However, remember, it is not easy to retire comfortably when you are burdened by debt.
+However, remember, it is not easy to comfortably retire when you are carrying a heavy debt burden.
 Begin wise spending habits -- only charge what you can afford to pay back when your next credit card statement arrives -- at a young age.
 They can save you a world of financial pain as retirement nears.

 Borrowing money from your retirement accounts: Borrowing money from your retirement accounts is a terrible financial decision.
-You'll pay sometimes severe tax penalties to withdraw funds early from these accounts.
+You will pay sometimes severe tax penalties to withdraw funds early from these accounts.
 Even worse, though, is the toll early withdrawals take on your future savings.
 If you remove money from your retirement accounts, these dollars do not get a chance to grow at a compounded rate.
-You'll end up with far less money at retirement age.
+You will end up with far less money at retirement age.

 Not diversifying: The best way to save money for retirement is by creating a diversified portfolio of stocks, bonds, and other savings vehicles.
 This way, if one savings vehicle suffers -- the stock market crashes, for instance -- your other investments will remain strong.
 Too many investors put all their dollars into one type of investment either incurring too much risk or not enough.